-On returning from their visit to Maaro [a Waiakea chief visiting Lahaina], the missionaries found the people collecting under the cool shade of their favourite trees in front of Keōpūolani's house, for the purpose of attending the Monthly Prayer-Meeting.
+On returning from their visit to Maaro, the missionaries found the people collecting under the cool shade of their favourite trees in front of Keopuolani's house, for the purpose of attending the Monthly Prayer-Meeting.
 About 5 o'clock the service commenced.
 Mr. Ellis gave an address from the Saviour's commission to the first missionaries to the heathen, Matt. xxviii, 19.
 "Go ye, therefore, and teach all nations."
 The audience appeared gratified with the brief account given of the missionary operations of the present day, especially those among the various clustering islands of the South Pacific, with whose inhabitants they feel themselves more particularly identified, than with the native tribes of Africa, or Asia.
+It was a circumstance truly animating to see so many of those, who, wrapt in the thick darkness of paganism, had, till lately, worshipped the work of their own hands, and sacrificed their fellow creatures to devils, now joining in concert with Christians of every nation in praying for the spread of the Gospel of Jesus Christ through the world.